Toronto Estate Lawyers Attorneys for Property & Personal Care

 - Providing advice on fulfilling your duties and obligations and suggesting best practices;

-- Outlining preventative measures to avoid liability, risk, and litigation;
+- Outlining preventative measures to avoid liability, risk, and litigation; and

 - Advising on any other issues that arise out of powers of attorney.

-Contact the estate lawyers at Eisen Law in Toronto if you have been named an Attorney
+Contact the Estate Lawyers at Eisen Law in Toronto if you have been named an Attorney

 Our lawyers can work with you on a one-time basis and assist you with specific issues that may arise during the course of your role as guardian or attorney/substitute decision maker, or we can assist you with more complex matters and provide ongoing long-term advice.
 Call us at 416-591-9997 or contact us online: we offer free initial consultations and will do our best to ensure you can easily access the legal advice that you need.